The RetroBeat: 30 years of Monkey Island

 I may use this anniversary as an excuse to replay The Secret of Monkey Island.
 Heck, I may go on and replay the entire series.

 In the coming weeks, I may have a story or two that should offer some details about the The Secret of Monkey Island’s development and history.
-Today, I just want to raise a glass of grog to one of the greatest games every made.
+Today, I just want to raise a glass of grog to one of the greatest games ever made.

 The RetroBeat is a weekly column that looks at gaming’s past, diving into classics, new retro titles, or looking at how old favorites — and their design techniques — inspire today’s market and experiences.
 If you have any retro-themed projects or scoops you’d like to send my way, please contact me.